SharvitDabir/Quadcopter-Robust-Control/README.md

 <img width="590" alt="431_wind" src="https://user-images.githubusercontent.com/73812796/166128109-904f91e3-9788-4eb0-bdca-31281210ddf9.PNG">
 <img width="580" alt="431_windest" src="https://user-images.githubusercontent.com/73812796/166128113-e16f2a09-1abd-4749-9e1f-809179b5c605.PNG">

 An illustration of how the random-walk wind trajectory unfolded when initialized at [4; -3; 1] m/s in the Inertial-Frame of reference.
-The variation of the wind-speed after every time step of 0.05 seconds was increased to $\pm$ 0.25 m/s change around the wind-speed at the current time step.
+The variation of the wind-speed after every time step of 0.05 seconds can be upto 0.25 m/s or -0.25 m/s around the wind-speed at the current time step.
 This makes the wind vary more dynamically.

 Second plot shows that the Kalman Disturbance Observer is able to converge and estimate the wind.
 This estimate is used for active disturbance-rejection in the Adaptive-Linearization-DOb architecture.